|

 SAID ASLANABADI*

-SUMMARY: Since 1993, Iranian infants have
+SUMMARY: Since 1993, Iranian infants

-twenty five children with infantile thrombocytopenic purpura
+of 1993-2002, twenty five children with infantile thrombocytopenic

-(ITP) were admitted to the Childrens Medical Center in Tabriz, Iran whereas
+purpura (ITP) were admitted to the Childrens Medical Center

-between 1982 and 1992, only two cases were hospitalized with the same
+in Tabriz, Iran whereas between 1982 and 1992, only two cases were

-diagnosis.
-This suggests a cause and effect relationship between hepatitis
+hospitalized with the same diagnosis.
+This suggests a cause and effect

-B vaccination and ITP.
+relationship between hepatitis B vaccination and ITP.

 INTRODUCTION